 Conrad Parlanti circa 1965

 Conrad Parlanti (known as Dino) was the eldest child of Ercole Parlanti, and was born in 1903 in Fulham, London.
-He went to Ackmar Road school in Fulham, as his cousin Riccardo had done some years before him, and he worked in Ercole’s foundry as a youngster, and was a director of E.J.Parlanti & Co.
+He went to Ackmar Road school in Fulham, as his cousin Riccardo had done some years before him, and he worked in Ercole’s foundry as a youngster.
+He was a director of E.J.Parlanti & Co.
 Ltd. before starting a number of different companies, some more successful than others.
 A work colleague described Conrad as a brilliant caster but a poor businessman.
 As demand for bronzes reduced, Conrad branched out into other areas.
 In 1929 Conrad owned a foundry in Teddington, Middlesex which produced not only bronzes, but also worked in copper, lead and glass.
 Business there was good, leading Conrad to have to advertise for 12 fitters and improvers required for architectural metalwork in an advert placed in The Daily Herald in 1930.
 Works completed around this period include wrought iron balustrading for High Wycombe’s Majestic Theatre, bronze work at London’s newly built Cambridge Theatre, and the three coloured and lit canopies for another of London’s newly built theatres, The New Victoria (now the Apollo).

 Towards the end of WWII, Conrad had an idea as to how to ring in the peace.
 Whilst driving to a meeting, he saw a pile of aluminium ingots in a field.
 Conrad enquired after them, and was told that they had been cast from German aircraft shot down over the United Kingdom.
 This led Conrad to develop the Victory Bell.
 Originally designed with an open V handle so that a chain of people could be formed by one bell being held and rung by two people, he decided that the cost of casting this model would prohibit many people from purchasing one and therefore settled on the design that is most commonly seen today (pictured below left).
 The Victory Bell caries motifs of Churchill, Roosevelt and Stalin with a V on the one piece handle.
 The bells sold for one pound each with all the money going to the RAF benevolent fund.